Commonwealth of Puerto Rico v. Sanchez Valle, et al. (No. 15-108)

-On Wednesday, January 13, 2016, the United States Supreme Court heard arguments in the case of Commonwealth of Puerto Rico v.
-Sanchez Valle, et al. (No. 15-108), which posed the question of whether Puerto Rico is a separate sovereign for the purposes of the Double Jeopardy Clause under the United States Constitution.
+On Wednesday, January 12, 2016, the United States Supreme Court heard the case of Commonwealth of Puerto Rico v.
+Sanchez Valle, et al. (No. 15-108), which poses the question of whether Puerto Rico is a separate sovereign for the purposes of the Double Jeopardy Clause under the United States Constitution.
 The Petitioner, the Commonwealth of Puerto Rico, filed a writ of certiorari to the Supreme Court of Puerto Rico after it reversed the judgment of the Puerto Rico Appellate Court and held that the Commonwealth, by virtue of its status as a territory and not a state, is not a separate sovereign.

 In its brief on the merits, the Puerto Rico government stresses that Puerto Rico laws emanate from the people of Puerto Rico, and not the federal government, by way of the Puerto Rico Constitution.
 This Constitution, it suggests, is ‘for the people and ‘by the people’; significantly, it created the three departments of government and it specifies that each is “subordinate to the sovereignty of the people of Puerto Rico.”
 Thus, because the government has the authority to enforce its own laws, it is a separate sovereign.

 The brief on the merits for the Respondent, Sanchez Valle and Gomez Vazquez (the two defendants who were prosecuted under federal and territorial law in Puerto Rico), emphasizes that regardless of its Constitution, Puerto Rico is still a territory under Article IV of the U.S. Constitution.
 United States territories, unlike states, have never had their own sovereignty, as their governments exist at the will and hand of Congress and, indeed, are simply an extension, or delegation, of federal authority.